jaichandm/assignment2-mulakalapalli/README.md

 | Criket | near Union Ball Room | 30$ |
 | TableTennis | opp.
 Horizon West | 5$ |
 | Basketball | Fitness Centre | 10$ |

+---

+###### Pithy Quotes

+> Take long walks in stormy weather or through deep snows in the fields and woods, if you would keep your spirits up.
+Deal with brute nature.
+Be cold and hungry and weary.
+>> -*Henry David Thoreau*

+> Life is like a dogsled team.
+If you ain't the lead dog, the scenery never changes.
+>> -*Lewis Grizzard*